Jarviniazh/Module-1-Challenge-Kickstarter/Kickstarter_Analysis_Written_Report.md

 ### Analysis of Outcomes Based on Launch Date

+The pivot table is an efficient approach to analyze the relationship between campaign outcomes and their launch date.
+To make the analysis more reliable, we narrow down the parent category to only one, theater.
+And with a line chart we could better understand the analysis outcomes.
+We could get the following result.

+  1. There is 1,369 activities Louise held during the crowdfunding under theater category.
+And over half of the outcomes are successful, followed by 493 failed cases and 37 canceled one.
+That means most of activities could raise the amount set by the goals.
+And only a few were terminated before the deadline.
+  2. The line of successful cases, with the highest amount at 111, and the lowest at 37, is more fluctuant than the other two.
+However, for canceled one it shows a most flat line throughout the whole year.
+  3. There seems a time trend on both successful and failed outcomes throughout the nine-year campaign.
+Numbers increase from January to February, then back to almost the same number as January in March.
+From March to May the outcomes gradually grow until reaching the highest point in May.
+Later the campaign under theater category experiences a consistent drop until September.
+  4. After a marginally rebound in October, the trend of successful outcomes differs from the failed one.
+The former keeps falling to its lowest level in December, while the later tends to be more fluctuant.

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered